Callirhytis favosa

 Habitat

-Associated with oak trees (Quercus ), particularly oaks.
+Associated with oak trees (Quercus ), particularly white oaks.
 The species requires oak woodland or forest environments where trees are present.

 Distribution